 Related post: Oh, she may be weary in ‘2 Brothers and a Bride’

 Details: Dir.
 Stephen Gaghan.
 Perf.
 Katie Holmes, Benjamin Bratt, Charlie Hunnam, Zooey Deschanel.
 Buena Vista, 2002.
 Suggested by the novel Adam’s Fall by Sean Desmond.

-Synopsis: College senior Katie (Katie Holmes), a young white woman, deals with exams, finishing her thesis, job interviews, and a male Latino cop (Benjamin Bratt) investigating the disappearance of her ex-boyfriend (Charlie Hunnam).
+Synopsis: College senior Katie (Katie Holmes) deals with exams, finishing her thesis, job interviews, and a cop (Benjamin Bratt) investigating the disappearance of her ex-boyfriend (Charlie Hunnam).
 Then Katie starts seeing her boyfriend again around campus—is she hallucinating, or is he stalking her?
-A few scenes highlight the socially awkward Mousy Julie, a white female student library assistant, who provides insights into how Katie attracts male attention.
+A few scenes highlight Mousy Julie, a student library assistant, who provides insights into how Katie attracts male attention.